TeddyBear06/blog/README.md

 # LFConsult blog

-Random dummy stuff from the cyberspace
+Random dummy stuff from the cyberspace.